General

 In Stylo, a distinction is made between images and images in frames.

 In older versions, images could also be placed without a frame.
 These objects can still be used as before.
-However, such images can not be specifically swapped via the ServerRenderer, and only images with a frame can be cropped.
+However, such images can not be specifically replaced via the ServerRenderer, and only images with a frame can be cropped.

 If you want to "enhance" such an image without a frame and create a frame, you can use the "Crop Image" function.